Thomas Chatterton Manuscript Project

 Found in a Cheesemonger's Shop.

-Back in 1825, Mr Upcott (1779-1845), a Sub-Librarian of the London Institution (see image below), rescued ‘a great literary treasure’, namely Chatterton’s handwritten manuscript of ‘The Revenge,’ a burletta, with additional songs.
-(See image of the report of it’s discovery, Gentleman’s Magazine, 1825).
-A scrapbook of his, online .
-Another Scrapbook
+Back in 1825, Mr Upcott (1779-1845), a Sub-Librarian of the London Institution (image below), rescued ‘a great literary treasure’, namely Chatterton’s handwritten manuscript of ‘The Revenge,’ a burletta, with additional songs.
+(Note for me : William Upcott's scrapbook online .
+Another Scrapbook )

 It’s a bit sad to imagine the pages of such an important manuscript leaving the cheese shop one by one, wrapped around various chunks of ‘Stinking Archbishop’.
 Fortunately, the name of that specific stinky cheese, modelled on a real cheese created in 1972, was actually coined in 2015 for a Wallace and Gromit movie.
 However, I think it is safe to assume that some cheeses in 1825 were pretty smelly too.